sontungexpt/witch-line/docs/COOKBOOK.md

     update = function(self, session_id)
         local hook = require("witch-line.core.manager.hook") -- Use hook to access context local ctx = hook.use_context(self, session_id)

+        -- You can also use self.context directly if you ensure that context is same for all sessions -- local ctx = self.context

         return "Dynamic Value: " .. ctx.dynamic_value
     end
   }